LedgerHQ/developer-portal/pages/signing-devices/device-app/psd/applications.md

----
-title: Applications for HD Trees
+# Applications for HD Trees
-subtitle: HD Trees and the 24 words
-tags: [psd, personal security devices, device, path, derivation path, address]
-category: Embedded Application
-redirect_from:
-  - docs/nano-app/psd-applications
-  - docs/nano-app/psd-applications/
-toc: true
-author:
-layout: doc
----

 ## Introduction